PRRIN/iceberg-nsdi26-artifact/README.md

 cargo run --release --bin iceberg coredns complex 0 100 | tee logs/coredns-complex.txt
 cargo run --release --bin iceberg coredns real 0 2 | tee logs/coredns-real.txt
 ```
 For each zone file, check out the top-level summary at `iceberg/test/coredns/verify/`.
 For example, the summary of `iceberg/test/coredns/json/Simple/0` would be `iceberg/test/coredns/verify/Simple/0.sum`.
+Summaries are presented in the same format as documented in Table 2 of our paper.
+Specifically, search for `return { false`, which indicates a branch with a bug.

 ### Step 2 - Reproducing Bugs